Shoot, Miss, Recover, Succeed

 All of this requires more than academic preparation.
 It requires an approach to the whole learner.

-KIPP Character Traits.
-By focusing on different character traits throughout the year, we develop a shared language to codify shared understandings about the behaviors and mindsets that lead to success: Grit, Zest, Social Intelligence, Self-Control, Gratitude, Curiosity and Optimism.
+KIPP Character Strengths: By focusing on different character strengths throughout the year, we develop a shared language to codify shared understandings about the behaviors and mindsets that lead to success: Grit, Zest, Social Intelligence, Self-Control, Gratitude, Curiosity and Optimism.